TestAnything/testanything.github.io/README.md

 # Building locally

 This site is built with [Jekyll](https://jekyllrb.com/).
-Jekyll can be installed using gem, the Ruby language packaging tool.
+Jekyll can be installed using gem , the Ruby language packaging tool.
-If you have trouble installing Jekyll, please refer to [their installation documentation](http://jekyllrb.com/docs/installation/).
+If you have trouble installing Jekyll , please refer to [their installation documentation](http://jekyllrb.com/docs/installation/).

 ```bash
 $ gem install jekyll
 ```

-After installing Jekyll, you can test your changes locally with:
+After installing Jekyll, you can test your changes locally with :

 ```bash
 $ jekyll serve